Why Chocolate is Bad for Dogs

 Prevention is Key

-Always keep Easter eggs and other chocolates up and put away in a safe location where your dog cannot get at it.
-There are, of course, special dog chocolates available on the market, but why not bake your pooch some homemade treats this Easter as a special treat?
+Always keep chocolates well out of reach and put away in a safe location where your dog cannot get at them.
+There are, of course, special dog chocolates available on the market, but instead, why not bake your pooch some homemade treats?